Codecademy/docs/content/typescript/concepts/promises/promises.md

 # Promises in TypeScrip

-Description:Learn how to handle asynchronous operations in TypeScript using Promises, providing better control over the flow of code.
+Description: Learn how to handle asynchronous operations in TypeScript using Promises, providing better control over the flow of code.
 Subjects:

   -Web Developmen